viktorsmari/zenpub-client/README.md

 ```

 6. The MoodleNet backend and frontend should now be running at [http://localhost/](http://localhost/) on your machine and at https://your-domain-name.tld/ with SSL certificates automatically configured thanks to letsencrypt.org (if your domain was correctly configured).

+Once you've signed up, you may want to make yourself an instance admin, by running this in the backend console (see above): `MoodleNet.ReleaseTasks.make_instance_admin("your_username")`

 7. If that worked, start the app as a daemon next time:
 ```sh